history-of-science-society/meeting/docs/support.md

 **Collective Book Exhibit (CBE)**

 Don't need an entire table?
-Ship your titles to NOLA to be exhibited individually at HSS/SHOT 2020!
+Ship your titles to NOLA to be exhibited individually at the HSS/SHOT 2020 Collective Book Exhibit!

 | Title      | Price |
 | ---------- | ----- |